 “And that’s why you’ll help me.”

 I close my eyes and try to calm down.
-Iñaki truly wants this, that much is obvious, for whatever reason, and he has never been as forthcoming with me.
+Iñaki truly wants this for whatever reason, and he has never been as forthcoming with me.

 “Let’s get this over with.
 It better be important.”

-I can hear Iñaki to my left, even though I am trying to get used to looking through someone else’s eyeballs.
+I can hear Iñaki to my left, even though I’m trying to get used to looking through someone else’s eyeballs.